iamzythe/api-tester/README.md

 - Click the dropdown arrow next to the URL field to view previously tested endpoints
 - Click any URL to populate the input field
 - History is automatically saved in your browser's localStorage

+### Saved Requests
+The tool allows you to save frequently used API requests for quick access:

+1. Configure your request (URL, method, headers, body)
+2. Click the "Save Request" button (green button with save icon)
+3. Enter a descriptive name for your request
+4. Your request is saved and appears in the "Saved Requests" section at the top
+5. Click "Load" on any saved request to populate the form
+6. Click the delete icon to remove saved requests
+7. Toggle the "Saved Requests" section visibility using the arrow button

+**Features:**
+- Requests are stored in browser localStorage
+- Includes all request configuration (URL, method, headers, body, parameter mode)
+- Timestamp tracking for each saved request
+- Easy management with load and delete options
+- Persistent across browser sessions

 ### Local API Testing
 The tool includes a built-in proxy to test local APIs running on your server without CORS issues: